 While I tutor a broad range of subjects, I am most passionate about English, Literature, and Math.
 I enjoy working through problems with my students and helping them figure out the best way for them to learn.
 I believe education is one of the most powerful tools available to any individual.
 I currently work at an NGO that specializes in international education for development.
 Currently, I am working on livelihood education programs in Liberia and the Philippines.
 In my spare time, I enjoy reading, art, video games, and going to concerts.
 I also love the outdoors, and try to go rock climbing, hiking, and biking whenever I can.

-University of Massachusetts Amherst - BA, Social Thought and Political Economy
+Undergraduate Degree: University of Massachusetts Amherst - Bachelor in Arts, Social Thought and Political Economy

-University of Chicago - MS, Computational Analysis and Public Policy
+Graduate Degree: University of Chicago - Master of Science, Computational Analysis and Public Policy

 SAT Math: 700